• Skip to primary navigation

 1. Log on to the Western Union GlobalPay for Students system using your UVic student number and preferred contact email address.

-2. For ’1-Tuition Fees’ enter the amount owing on your tuition account summary.
+2. For ’1-Tuition Fees,’ enter the amount owing on your tuition account summary.

 3. Select your local currency.
 The amount owing in your local currency will be automatically calculated.

 4. Select who is making the payment from the ‘Who is Paying’ drop-down list and complete the required payment details fields.
-If the payer is different from the student, you can enter payer details here.
+If the payer is different from the student, you can enter the payer details here.

 5. Confirm your quote by agreeing to the total cost in your home currency and agree to the conditions.